nerdjersey/nerdjersey/README.md

 Simply go to that url, authorize the app, then press `ENTER` in the console.

-The rake task will output provide the client token and client secret, which you can now add to `config/config.yml`.
+The rake task will provide the client token and client secret, which you can now add to `config/config.yml`.

-    DROPBOX_CLIENT_TOKEN = 'XXXXXXXXXXXXXXX'
-    DROPBOX_CLIENT_SECRET = 'YYYYYYYYYYYYYYY'
+    dropbox_client_token: XXXXXXXXXXXXXXX
+    dropbox_client_secret: YYYYYYYYYYYYYYY

 Congratulations!
 Dropbox is set up.

 ### File Structure

 Now, in your Dropbox, you should see an `Apps` folder with a subfolder named after your Dropbox application.
+In order to get the folder structure set up, you can run the following rake task:

+    rake nerdjersey:setup:dropbox

-You'll need to create two subfolders `articles` and `pages` as shown below.
+Alternatively, you can just create two subfolders `articles` and `pages` as shown below, but the rake task will also add an example article and page for you to work with.

 ![Nerd Jersey File Structure](http://nerdjersey.s3.amazonaws.com/images/Nerd%20Jersey%20File%20Structure.png)